yemi2favours/m2pi.ca/content/post/one-pager/_index.md

 ## The Program
 The <em>Math<sup>Industry</sup></em> program is offered each summer over the course of 4 weeks.
-The program combines a two-week training bootcamp in programming and business skills with a two-week intensive team-based project.
+The program combines a two-week training bootcamp in software and business skills with a two-week intensive team-based project.
 Interdisciplinary teams, anchored with academic and industrial mentors, will be convened to focus on industrial problems.
 Teams are supported with resources to facilitate effective collaboration.
 The bootcamp and team project together give students the experience of integrating classroom learning with work experience, making graduates of our program uniquely qualified.
-The <em>Math<sup>Industry</sup></em> program builds on more than 20 year of PIMS experience offering other industrial training opportunities, such as Industrial Problem Solving Workshops ([IPSW](https://www.pims.math.ca/industrial/industrial-workshops)):
+The <em>Math<sup>Industry</sup></em> program builds on more than 20 years of PIMS experience offering other industrial training opportunities, such as Industrial Problem Solving Workshops ([IPSW](https://www.pims.math.ca/industrial/industrial-workshops)):